luketn/java-lambda-best-practice/readme.md

 ```
  0.64s user 0.08s system 123% cpu 0.586 total
 ```
+Faster overall, and with not too much concurrency.

 Conclusion: The fewer vCPUs we have, the more cost perhaps is incurred by the parallelism inherent to the Java ecosystem and its compilation threads.

-These are the numbers with tiered compilation 1, 2 vCPU:s 2,004ms cold start
+These are the numbers as a deployed lambda with tiered compilation set in the JAVA_TOOL_OPTIONS environment variable (tier 1)
+2 vCPU:s 2,004ms cold start
 ```
 2025-05-21T12:47:13.165Z
 INIT_START Runtime Version: java:21.v38 Runtime Version ARN: arn:aws:lambda:ap-southeast-2::runtime:81e4ff5669ca00936ae2ebcd7e3ee4b820d9f1dec101bbabbb706dc9e1481298